 If you don't have too much to wash, you might consider using the half-load program, but this will only save 10%-25% on water and energy.
 It's much less efficient than waiting until you've got a full load and then using the energy-save program.
 However, if you find you occasionally struggle to fill up your dishwasher, it can be a handy option.

 A half-load wash may seem like a handy feature but these can use up to 90% of the water and energy used by a full load.

 Automatic dishwasher program or 'sensor wash'

 If your dishwasher doesn't have an obvious main program, it's likely to use a sensor to detect how dirty the water in the machine is, and then automatically set the water temperature and wash duration.

 Automatic programs like this vary the temperature they wash at – for very dirty pots this is likely to be about 70°C, and for a standard mixed load this is more likely to be about 60°C to 65°C.

 Some dishwashers have 'sensor wash' as an extra option – this works in the same way.

-Visit our Best Buy dishwashers page to see which models have excelled in our tough lab tests, and avoid ones that won't live up to expectations.
+Visit our best dishwashers page to see which models have excelled in our tough lab tests, and avoid ones that won't live up to expectations.